jenova-marie/infra/STRUCTURE.md

 ---

 **This structure documentation reflects the current state of the Infrastructure Management System v2.0.13, emphasizing the DRY refactoring achievements, enhanced AWS CLI integration, and maintained SSH-first architectural principles.** 💖

+---

+### **Gateway Instance Automation**

+- Instance modules in `modules.yml` can include a `gateway: true` property.
+- When a gateway instance is applied or destroyed, the system will automatically reapply the VPCs module immediately after.
+- This ensures VPC routing tables are always in sync with gateway instance changes.